-I chose two products from Ubiquiti Networks as the core of my revised home network based, in part, on a glowing recommendation by security researcher Steve Gibson at Gibson Research Corporation.
+I chose products from Ubiquiti Networks as the core of my revised home network based, in part, on a glowing recommendation by security researcher Steve Gibson at Gibson Research Corporation.
 There is a fantastic HOWTO written by Mike Potts that is available at his GitHub page here that I used as a reference document.
 Useful if you choose to design your network with Ubiquiti network products.

-As a refresher, the HH3000 does not support a bridge mode.
+As a refresher, the HH3000 does not support bridged mode.
 Rather, it does offer a DMZ configuration.
-However, in my testing I have found the DMZ setup to be unreliable.
+However, in my testing I have found the DMZ configuration to be unreliable.
 Generally, the HH3000 is not the among the best hardware out there.
-I have reduced the HH3000 down to being a termination point for the fiber circuit provided by Bell.
-The WAN port of the EdgeRouter is connected to an ethernet port on the HH3000 and the EdgeRouter connects via a pppoe interface.
-The HH3000 does provide pppoe pass-through without any special configuration.
+I have reduced the HH3000 to being simply a termination point for the Bell fiber connection.
+The WAN port of the EdgeRouter is connected to an ethernet port on the HH3000 and the EdgeRouter connects via PPPoE.
+I have seen some posts that suggest that VLAN tagging (VLAN 35) has to be enabled on the router that makes the call (the EdgeRouter X in my case) for PPPoE pass-through to work.
+However, this is not correct.
+VLAN tagging is not required.
+The VLAN tagging required for the Bell head is handled by the HH3000.
+The HH3000 supports PPPoE pass-through without any special configuration.

 There is one physical computer that is hidden away in a closet that hosts my Docker containers:

-The default action for packets entering the EdgeRouter from the Internet is to drop the packet if the packet does not match any of the defined firewall rules.
+The default action for packets entering the EdgeRouter X from the HH3000 is to drop the packet if the packet does not match any of the defined firewall rules.
 Packets with a state of ‘established’ or ‘related’ will be accepted.
-Thus, the only way a packet will be accepted is if the connection was initiated within the HOME, Guest or IoT networks.
+Thus, the only way a packet will be accepted is if the connection was initiated within the Home, Guest or IoT networks.
 Likewise, packets entering the home network from the IoT or guest networks will be dropped unless their state is ‘established’ or ‘related’.
 Hosts on the home network can initiate connections with hosts on the IoT network.
 Hosts on the IoT and Guest networks cannot establish connections to hosts on the Home network.